 You can’t miss the cool fence designed by Thonik, when you go check out the Depot Boymans construction site (opposite The New Institute – right next to Museum Boymans van Beuningen).

 The Collection Building is going to be an open art depot – featuring exhibition halls, a sculpture roof garden with trees and a restaurant.
-If on track, this 7 story, 39.5 meters high, round shaped building (Ø 60 meters, narrowing down to a footprint of Ø 40 meters), covered with a reflective glass facade to reflect the surroundings and vice versa makes the surrounding visible inside – will be finished early 2019.
+If on track, this 7 story, 39.5 meters high, round shaped building (Ø 60 meters, narrowing down to a footprint of Ø 40 meters), covered with a reflective glass facade to reflect the surroundings and vice versa makes the surrounding visible inside – will be finished 2019.

 More Depot Boymans news here.